 - The boat driver did not keep a proper lookout;

-- Exceeding appropriate speeds; and
+- Exceeding appropriate motorboat speeds;

-- Defective boat or maritime equipment
+- Defective personal watercraft or maritime equipment; and

 Note that if the accident involved a defective boat, the injured party may be able to bring claims against the manufacturer.
 Possible claims could include not only negligence but also strict liability, breach of implied warranties and failure to warn.3